Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/index.md

 ## [World Generation](worldgen/)

-Explanation of the `tfc.worldgen.data` event used for some of TFC's [worldgen data](https://terrafirmacraft.github.io/Documentation/1.18.x/worldgen/) and the `tfc.rock_settings.register` event used for adding new rock layers to the world
+Explanation of the `tfc.worldgen.data` event used for some of TFC's [worldgen data](https://terrafirmacraft.github.io/Documentation/1.18.x/worldgen/) and the `tfc.rock_settings.register` event used for adding, modifying, and removing rock layers in the world

 ## [Wrappers](wrappers/)